gitblit/fathom/fathom-site/docs/jcache.md

 ### Viewing and Managing your Caches

-Fathom does not provide a mechansim to view & manage your caches, however, several JCache providers register [MBeans] which view and manage caches via [JConsole] or [VisualVM].
+Fathom does not provide a mechansim to view & manage your caches, however, several JCache providers register [MBeans] which allow cache viewing and management via [JConsole] or [VisualVM].

 [Hazelcast]: http://hazelcast.org
 [Infinispan]: http://infinispan.org